sbrki/dendrites/README.md

 print( output )
 ```

 we bring `0 , 1` to the input of our network.
 The network output is also a list, with the dimensions we specified earlier.

-*Note*: you can Run your network before you have trained it.
-However, the network will give out a random result, because every time you create a network, the synapse nodes are initiated with random weights.
+*Note*: you can `run` your network before you have trained it.
+However, the network will give out a random result, because every time you create a network,
+the synapse nodes are initiated with random weights.

 --

 ###Saving the network to a file

-When we trained our network, we can save it to a file.
-This way if we wanted to use our
+When we have finished training our network, we can save it to a file.
+This way if we wanted to
-network again, can read it from the file and we wont need to Train it again.
+use our network again, it can be read from the file and we wont need to `train` it again.

 ```python
 my_neural_net.save( location = "net.dat" )